jpukg/Jpa-Hibernate/readme.md

 			1. Cannot query, persist, or have relationships because it has no entity

 		2. SINGLE_TABLE	 strategy

+			The single table strategy maps all entities of the inheritance structure to the same database table.
+This approach makes polymorphic queries very efficient and provides the best performance.
+It is default strategy

 ### Steps To create Jpa EE App ###